 Feelings and emotions are a huge part of our life!

-There are different feelings, and we experience a lot of various emotions throughout the day.
+There are many different feelings, and we all experience a variety of emotions throughout the day.

-The development of emotional intelligence can start from an early age.
-According to scientific studies, it’s common for 2-year-old children to know about basic feelings such as happiness, anger, fear, surprise and sadness.
-And, of course, they can build up more understanding, when they have this foundation.
+The development of emotional intelligence can start at an early age.
+According to scientific studies, it’s common for 2-year-old children to recognize basic feelings such as happiness, anger, fear, surprise, and sadness.
+And with the right support, they can build on this foundation to understand even more complex emotions.

 We prepared simple and engaging material on how to guide them through this topic.